 Managing Society by Television

-We know the power and influence of television, that it can create celebrities, initiate and drive fashions; it can establish what is important in the news and set the agenda of debate.
-Having a presence in most people’s homes it has a direct channel into our lives.
-Unsurprisingly, this has been recognised and television is now used more than ever as a force for generating change.
+We know the power and influence of television: it can create celebrities, initiate and drive fashions, establish what is important in the news, and set the agenda for debate.
+Having a presence in most people’s homes, it has a direct channel into our lives.

 Questions must be asked.